vilmibm/gh-extension-tutorial/README.md

 I might not include replace--showing off multi-select is cool, but i think it's too much.
 Having two commands shows off dispatching and persistent flags and replace is too redundant with its topics.

 TODO: can i work in tty/non-tty behavior detection? yes, with transform.

+transform is too complicated / too much code. how about instead:

+gh lol yell [--loudness 10]

+which is issue list but in caps and a number of ! based on loudness?